AlanBlanchet/AI-4-Alan/src/ai/train/rl.md

 ### Model-free / Model-based

-Some experiences can be played with the agent having access to some extra post-states rather than just having a reward and having to work out how to maximise that reward.
+Some transitions can be played with the agent having access to some extra post-states rather than just having a reward and having to work out how to maximise that reward.

 In model-based, the agent get directly access to some environment states (ex: distance from objective, score, target).